Windows 10 Enterprise: FAQ for IT professionals

 Can I upgrade computers from Windows 7 or Windows 8.1 without deploying a new image?

 Computers running Windows 7 or Windows 8.1 can be upgraded directly to Windows 10 through the in-place upgrade process without a need to reimage the device using MDT and/or Configuration Manager.
-For more information, see Upgrade to Windows 10 with System Center Configuration Manager or Upgrade to Windows 10 with the Microsoft Deployment Toolkit.
+For more information, see Upgrade to Windows 10 with Microsoft Endpoint Configuration Manager or Upgrade to Windows 10 with the Microsoft Deployment Toolkit.

 Can I upgrade from Windows 7 Enterprise or Windows 8.1 Enterprise to Windows 10 Enterprise for free?